Acer refreshes its Aspire laptops with some new specs

-(Pocket-lint) - Acer has used CES 2023 to unveil a refresh of its Aspire 3 and Aspire 5 laptops, beefing up its mid-range options with some new specs.
+Acer has used CES 2023 to unveil a refresh of its Aspire 3 and Aspire 5 laptops, beefing up its mid-range options with some new specs.

 First up, the Aspire 5 gets a boost with 13th-gen Intel processor options for speedier performance and multitasking, and get the option of discrete Nvidia GeForce RTX 2050 graphics cards for surprisingly powerful graphical capabilities.